Unidata/awips2/docs/edex/edex-ingest-docker-container.md

 ### etc/pqact.conf

 Defines how products are processed and where they are written to on the filesystem.
-This is the full set of pattern actions used in Unidata AWIPS, and generally you do not need to edit this file.
+This is the full set of pattern actions used in NSF Unidata AWIPS, and generally you do not need to edit this file.
 Instead control which data feeds are requested in `ldmd.conf` (above).

 ### bin/setup.env